1 Eliminate Food and Shelter

 Chipmunks are attracted to areas that offer food and shelter.
 Eliminate these attractants and always maintain a clean yard.

-TIP: Use a type of birdseed that chipmunks aren't fond of - like thistle.
+TIP: Use a type of birdseed that chipmunks aren’t fond of, such as thistle.

 Common signs of chipmunk damage include:

 - droppings or wood gnawed in your attic

 3 Choose the Right Control Method

 Once you've targeted your problem areas, you will be able to choose the control method that's right for you.
 Combining multiple methods of control will greatly increase your chances of successfully getting rid of chipmunks and keeping their damage to a minimum.

 Using a live trap to manually remove a chipmunk living inside your home or on your property is one of the most efficient control methods for this animal.
 A small or extra-small-sized trap is best for these tiny critters, as the smaller mesh openings will not allow for escapes.
 Operating a chipmunk trap is simple: